 Despite the challenges Kim has faced, she has continued to demonstrate excellent passion and commitment to her work, and the quality of service that she provides.

-Kim has been an inspiration to others in the way that she has managed and overcome the difficulties she has faced, and the commitment she has demonstrated to fulfilling her role within the trust.
+Kim has been an inspiration to others in the way that she has managed and overcome the difficulties she has faced.
+Kim has demonstrated commitment to fulfilling her role within the trust.

 The Hartsholme Centre, is a 10 bedded all male psychiatric intensive care service for people with acute mental health difficulties based in Lincoln.